denineguy/tabs/README.md

-# tabs
+# Tabs
-## This is a tab component utilizing on HTML and CSS.
+This is a tab component utilizing on HTML and CSS.

+Author:  Denine Guy